Multiple PGA Tour Winners Among Several 3M Open Withdrawals

 Being replaced by Joseph Bramlett, Dylan Wu and Pierceson Coody, one notable player to be included in the field following multiple withdrawals is Haotong Li, who produced an excellent performance at The Open.

-After these names were added, three more players withdrew from the tournament in Minnesota, as Rikuya Hoshino pulled out and was replaced by Taylor Montgomery.
+After these names were added, three more players withdrew from the event in Minnesota during the early part of tournament week, as Rikuya Hoshino pulled out and was replaced by Taylor Montgomery.

 Last year's Texas Children's Houston Open winner, Stephan Jaeger, also withdrew on Monday, being replaced by Max Herendeen.
-The most recent withdrawal came in the form of Argentinian Alejandro Tosti, who was replaced by Ben Martin on Tuesday.
+Argentinian Alejandro Tosti was then replaced by Ben Martin on Tuesday.

 Matt Cradock